 It’s the beginning of a wonderful season- a season of great Food!
 Great dinners, treats, soups, etc… I love baking and the cooler weather lends itself nicely to great food!
 The beginning?
 Homemade andes mints (or any other flavor you like!).

 Aren’t they pretty?
 And the best part you can do it in any color and flavor.
 Start with high quality chocolate and use whatever extra flavoring you’d like and this creates a terrific treat!
 Whatever you do DON’T skimp on the quality of the candy melts.
-I prefer working with Merkens, they taste great and they melt well.
-You can use dark or milk chocolate and then make sure your colored melts are the basic vanilla.
+I prefer working with Merkens, Guittards and Callebaut, they taste great and they melt well.
+You can use dark, semi sweet or milk chocolate and then make sure your colored chocolate are the basic vanilla.

 So this was actually one of the VERY first video’s I filmed, BUT I never shared it cause it just didn’t really fit SPRING or SUMMER the way it fit’s into Holiday goodies!
 So this is pre kitchen makeover completed, but I thought it was still worth sharing!
 Enjoy!

 it's easy to make your own andes mints - layers of chocolate with peppermint are crazy easy to recreate and a fun holiday treat

 - Get 3 oven safe bowls.

 - Put the chocolate for each layer in three different bowls.

 - Put them all in the oven on Warm for 20 mins.